Sepsis: Speak Up to Save Lives

 More than a quarter of a million people die each year in the U.S. because of sepsis.

-80% of sepsis cases occur in the community, not in the hospital, and it’s actually more deadly than breast cancer, prostate cancer and AIDS.
+Up to 85% of sepsis cases occur in the community, not in the hospital, and it’s actually more deadly than breast cancer, prostate cancer, opioids and stroke combined.
 However, it can be treated if it’s identified early.
 The faster people use the word or even suspect it, the more alert people become and can take action.

 What are the signs of sepsis?
 This list will help you to speak up if these symptoms occur: